Gac Fruit: A New Superfood

 Other Nutrients In Gac Fruit

-In addition to lycopene and beta-carotene, Gac fruit is also packed with omega-3 fatty acids and alpha-tocopherol.
+In addition to lycopene and beta-carotene, Gac fruit is packed with omega-3 fatty acids and alpha-tocopherol.
 These nutrients have anti-inflammatory properties, helping to protect your body from the stresses of everyday life.

 How To Eat Gac Fruit